 A sortedlist provides most of the same methods as a blist (and, hence, a list), but keeps the items in sorted order.
 Methods that would insert an item at a particular location are not included (e.g., append, insert).
 To add an element to the sortedlist, use add.
 To add several elements, use update.
-To removal an element, use discard, remove, or del L[i].
+To remove an element, use discard, remove, or del L[i].

 An optional iterable provides an initial series of items to populate the sortedlist.